Nuitka/Nuitka/README.rst

 * The `GCC project <http://gcc.gnu.org>`__

-  Thanks for not only the best compiler suite, but also thanks for making it easy supporting to get Nuitka off the ground.
+  Thanks for not only the best compiler suite but also thanks for making it easy supporting to get Nuitka off the ground.
 Your compiler was the first usable for Nuitka and with very little effort.

 * The `Scons project <http://www.scons.org>`__

   Thanks for tackling the difficult points and providing a Python environment to make the build results.
 This is such a perfect fit to Nuitka and a dependency that will likely remain.

 * The `valgrind project <http://valgrind.org>`__

   Luckily we can use Valgrind to determine if something is an actual improvement without the noise.
 And it's also helpful to determine what's actually happening when comparing.

 * The `NeuroDebian project <http://neuro.debian.net>`__